You are stuck in traffic on your way to an important meeting, so you start to worry you will be very late.

 He will also reveal effective ways to control our emotions, release stress and heal from trauma.

-So, if you struggle with everyday stress and feel like it is ruining your health, productivity, and happiness, this Real Talk Friday is for you!
+So, if you struggle with everyday stress and feel like it is ruining your health, productivity, and happiness, this Ted Talk is for you!
 Listen now!

 - Stress: Why does it happen and how can we manage it?